 Virtual Resources for Educators

-Chhange’s 2021 Virtual Colloquium featured author and educator Alexandra Zapruder.
-Alexandra spoke about the significance of diaries written by Jewish teens during the Holocaust, along with the importance of literary and artistic expression created by teens throughout the recent Covid pandemic.
+One such program is the Annual Colloquium.
+In 2021, it was held virtually and featured author and educator Alexandra Zapruder.
+Zapruder spoke about the significance of diaries written by Jewish teens during the Holocaust, along with the importance of literary and artistic expression created by teens throughout the recent Covid pandemic.

-Over the past year, Alexandra has collected writings, art, photography, and music of teens living through the Covid pandemic.
+Over this time, Zaptruder has collected writings, art, photography, and music of teens living through the Covid pandemic.
 She spoke about what is especially meaningful about the contributions today’s youth are making toward the historical and literary record of our times.

-The plenary session and breakout workshops are available for viewing on Chhange's YouTube.
+The plenary session and breakout workshops are available for viewing on Chhange's YouTube Channel.

 In 1977, the founders of Chhange offered a Lunch & Learn series that eventually led to the creation of the Center.
 When Chhange transitioned to virtual platforms in March 2020, we went back to our roots and created a series of well-received lunch & learns focused on the Holocaust, genocide, and human rights.

-All recorded Lunch & Learns are available on Chhange's YouTube.
+All recorded Lunch & Learns are available on Chhange's YouTube Channel.

-• Armenian Genocide Remembrance: Recorded April 22, 2021, Chhange remembered the survivors and victims of the Armenian Genocide.
+- Armenian Genocide Remembrance: Chhange also honors and remembers the survivors and victims of the Armenian Genocide.

 These narratives are the true stories of people from our local community who endured the horrors of the Holocaust and the Armenian Genocide, suffering through unimaginable conditions.